jgj9883/jgj9883/README.md

 ### Hi there 👋

-I'm Kyubin Jeon, an AI enthusiast and researcher passionate about applying cutting-edge technology to healthcare and animal welfare.
-I specialize in developing AI solutions for medical and welfare-related challenges.
+I'm Kyubin Jeon, an AI researcher and developer focusing on diagnostic pathology and protein or blood-related tests.
+I specialize in applying AI to solve challenges in clinical diagnostics and healthcare.

 ---